alanng10/class-lang/Docue/Article/Sande/a.md

 Shared list is made with glob var of type struct type and init with maide.
 This is enough element to do any shared list for effect.

-Sande does not need glob var init at declare.
+Sande does not need glob var init at glob var declare.
 Sande has maide state to do any init.
 This is enough element to do any glob init.